jeanthom/TrinityEnablerLinux/README.md

 # Trinity Enabler Linux

 libusb port of [Trinity Enabler](https://github.com/jeanthom/TrinityEnabler).
-Runs on Linux, and also on macOS and Windows.
+Runs on Linux, and probably also on macOS and Windows.

 ## Compilation